lordofthejars/nosql-unit/README.md

 With locations attribute you can specify *classpath* datasets location.
 Locations are relative to test class location.
 Note that more than one dataset can be specified.

+Also withSelectiveLocations attribute can be used to specify datasets location.
+See Advanced Usage chapter for more information.

 If files are not specified explicitly, next strategy is applied:

 -   First searches for a file on classpath in same package of test class